 Wordsmithery: ignite your #writing with best-selling-author metrics

-Having worked as a ghostwriter for eight years, writing nearly every day, while working quickly, and efficiently, sparked the need for me to develop ninja wordsmithing skills.
-And for this I turned to machine editing tools.
+Having worked as a ghostwriter for eight years, writing nearly every day while working quickly and efficiently sparked my need to develop ninja wordsmithing skills.
+And for this, I turned to machine-editing tools.

 When I first started, I suffered some backlash from my writing friends.
 The common sentiment was this:

 Sorry, I totally disagree with that.
-To me, the most important thing for a new writer is finding their individual voice, and I’d far rather see them trying ambitious things, failing and learning from it than being convinced they should stick to a few levels up from “see Spot run.”
+To me, the most important thing for a new writer is finding their individual voice, and I’d far rather see them trying ambitious things, failing, and learning from them than being convinced they should stick to a few levels up from “see Spot run.”

 But Beth, you ask, how do you know what marks to hit when you edit?